-With that being said, the first thing you should know if you are planning on visiting Macedonia is that…
+With that being said, the first thing you should know if you plan to visit Macedonia is that…

 You Shouldn’t FYROM It

 As you may or may not know, Macedonia has a name dispute with Greece.
-Long story short, Greece currently has a part of the historic region of Macedonia within its territory and they fear about their territorial integrity as long as Macedonia is named Macedonia.
+Long story short, Greece currently has a part of Macedonia’s historical region within its territory, and they fear their territorial integrity as long as Macedonia is named Macedonia.

-Actually, no one in their right mind in Macedonia has any territorial pretensions towards this part of Greece but that’s a different story.
-The temporary reference The Former Yugoslav Republic Of Macedonia (FYROM) was forced upon Macedonia back in the 1990s (even though most countries already recognized it under its constitutional name) and Macedonians really don’t appreciate being called that at all.
+Actually, no one in their right mind in Macedonia has any territorial pretensions towards this part of Greece, but that’s a different story.
+The temporary reference The Former Yugoslav Republic Of Macedonia (FYROM) was forced upon Macedonia back in the 1990s (even though most countries already recognized it under its constitutional name).
+Macedonians don’t appreciate being called that at all.

 What About The Visa?

-Macedonia is not a part of the EU or the Schengen area but if you are a resident of any European country, you don’t need a visa.
-However, if you’re from a country outside of Europe, you might need a visa depending where you come from.
-To make sure whether you need a visa or not, check out this official government site before you plan your visit to Macedonia.
+Macedonia is not a part of the E.U. or the Schengen Zone, but you don’t need a visa if you are a resident of any European country.
+However, if you’re from a country outside of Europe, you might need a visa, depending on where you come from.
+To ensure whether you need a visa or not, check out this official government site before you plan your visit to Macedonia.

 Getting Around Macedonia

 The best way to explore Macedonia is by bus.
-It’s a bit more expensive than traveling by train but it’s a lot faster.
-However, if you want to get off the beaten track and explore places in areas which are not inhabited, the best way is to rent a car or hire a driver from a local tour operator.
-Both options shouldn’t be very expensive because Macedonia is so small, you can literally get anywhere in the country in under 3 hours.
+It’s a bit more expensive than traveling by train, but it’s a lot faster.
+However, if you want to get off the beaten track and explore places in areas that are not inhabited, the best way is to rent a car or hire a driver from a local tour operator.
+Both options shouldn’t be costly because Macedonia is so small; you can get anywhere in the country in under 3 hours.

-Now that we covered some basics, let’s see some of the best things Macedonia has to offer.
+Now that we covered some basics let’s see some of the best things Macedonia offers.

 The Capital Is A City Of Contrasts (For Real)!

-This sudden change of the environment is something that dazzles most travelers visiting Skopje.
+This sudden change of the environment is something that dazzles most travelers visiting Skopje, and it’s worth exploring for a day or two (check out these incredible hotels in the city for an overnight stay).
 If you think that’s not enough, take a 20-minute bus ride from the city center if you want to feel like you’re in the slums of Mumbai.

 Skopje Boasts The Only Romani-Run Municipality In Europe

-Romani people (also known as Gypsies) are a nomadic group that migrated to Europe from the North of India around thousand years ago.
-Today, they are one of the most discriminated ethnic groups in Europe but a lot of them found a home in Skopje.
-Shuto Orizari, called Shutka by the locals, is the only municipality in Europe (and probably the world) where Romani people have a complete autonomy, including their own mayor.
+Romani people (also known as Gypsies) are a nomadic group that migrated to Europe from the North of India around a thousand years ago.
+Today, they are one of the most discriminated ethnic groups in Europe, but many of them found a home in Skopje.
+Shuto Orizari, called Shutka by the locals, is the only municipality in Europe (and probably the world) where Romani people have complete autonomy, including their own mayor.